-- 48. The events that led to the Burleys' enrollment and how the Tribe was governed in the immediate aftermath of their enrollment are as follows: - a.
-In 1994, Dixie contacted the BIA and, with the help of the BIA representative Raymond Fry, identified himself as "the only descendant and recognized tribal member of the Sheep Ranch Rancheria, of Me-wuk [Miwok] Indians of California." - b.
-A year later, Burley also contacted the BIA, seeking assistance documenting her Indian heritage.
-On September 22, 1995, the BIA certified Burley as a California Indian named on the California Judgment Fund Roll, based on her 1⁄2 degree of Indian blood.
-The BIA's certification did not enroll Burley into the CVMT, because blood quantum alone does not qualify a person for membership.
-The BIA also created Burley's genealogical chart. - c.
-Burley and her family sought to join the Tribe and provided the BIA documentation to Dixie.
-Before Dixie could make a membership decision, however, he went to prison. - d.
+48. The events that led to the Burleys' enrollment and how the Tribe was governed in the immediate aftermath of their enrollment are as follows:

+In 1994, Dixie contacted the BIA and, with the help of a. the BIA representative Raymond Fry, identified himself as "the only descendant and recognized tribal member of the Sheep Ranch Rancheria, of Me-wuk [Miwok] Indians of California."

+A year later, Burley also contacted the BIA, seeking b. assistance documenting her Indian heritage.
+On September 22, 1995, the BIA certified Burley as a California Indian named on the California Judgment Fund Roll, based on her 1⁄2 degree of Indian blood.3 The BIA's certification did not enroll Burley into the CVMT, because blood quantum alone does not qualify a person for membership.
+The BIA also created Burley's genealogical chart.

+Burley and her family sought to join the Tribe and с. provided the BIA documentation to Dixie.
+Before Dixie could make a membership decision, however, he went to prison.

+d.
 In 1998, the federal government recognized Yakima

-3 Burley was the daughter of Mildred F. (Jeff) Burley, who was a 4/4 Miwok Indian.
+Burley was the daughter of Mildred F. (Jeff) Burley, who was a 4/4 Miwok Indian.
 "Miwok" is a general term, which may refer to several different bands.
 Burley never applied for membership in any Miwok band other than the CVMT.
+28 e.
+That same year, Burley again contacted the BIA seeking assistance enrolling in the CVMT.
+The BIA directed Burley to Yakima Dixie, who was then out of jail.
+The BIA provided Dixie's contact information to Burley.
+Burley contacted Dixie, renewing her effort to join the Tribe.